benpickles/operatic/README.md

 ## Pattern matching

-An Operatic result also supports pattern matching in Ruby 2.7+ returning an array of `[success, data]`:
+An Operatic result also supports pattern matching allowing you to match over a tuple of the result class and its data:

 ```ruby
 case SayHello.call(name: 'Dave')